Nsikan56/Favorita_sales_forecasting/README.md

 This project predicts daily item-level sales for a major grocery chain using structured time series data.
 It incorporates calendar events, oil prices, holidays, store metadata, and engineered time features.

-> ⚠️ Note: Raw data files are not included in this repository due to size.
+> ⚠️ **Note:** Raw datasets (`train.csv`, `train_cleaned.csv`, etc.) have been excluded from this repository due to size constraints.
-> You can download the dataset from [Kaggle](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data).
+> You can download the full dataset directly from the [Kaggle competition page](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data).

 - 📆 Data: Favorita (Ecuador), 2013–2017
 - 🤖 Model: XGBoost Regressor (tuned with GridSearchCV)
 - 🧠 Explainability: SHAP (summary + local waterfall)
 - 📈 Metrics: RMSE on holdout set

+---

+## 📦 Dataset Access

+The data used in this project was obtained from the [Corporación Favorita Grocery Sales Forecasting competition on Kaggle](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data).

+This repository excludes raw `.csv` files to meet GitHub's file size policy.

 ---